Ye Olden Times

 - Review the author.
 Love an author’s latest–and not for the first time?
 Think of why you like it–what it is that speaks to you–and post on that.
 One of my favorite parts of my website is a little scrolling list of kind words from readers.

 - Pre-order that Novel.
 Preorders mean everything to new authors with a book contract.
 Really.
 Preorder it.
 Pre-order a copy for gifting, for the library, for the school.
-Tie up your friends, er…I mean…talk your friends into pre-ordering too.
+Tie up your friends, er…I mean…talk your friends into pre-or

 - Come see us!
 We authors, we do these things called book signings?
 You know…you buy or bring a book and we open it up and scribble, “Dear Sally, I was told there would be donuts,” or something like that.
 Do that.
 You know what really makes our day?
 Smiling, happy readers.
 We love you.
 Really.
 We do it all for you.
 Well, at least half for you.
 Well you’re in there somewhere, anyway.
 And if you don’t come see us at Barns & Noble, we’ll have to post another selfie with the barista in the coffee shop, and no one wants that.
 Seriously.
 No one.